crownstone/bluenet/docs/TRACKABLE_PARSER.md

 ### Upload filter

 Command to upload a filter in chunks.
 All chunks will be merged by the Crownstone.
 If a previously committed filter with the given filterId is already present on the Crownstone, it will be removed prior to handling the chunk.

+This command sets the `filterModificationInProgress` flag to true.

 #### Upload filter packet